Free-Macrame-Patterns.com Logo

 Nestled Mount

-So if you were to tie a Square Knot, the two cords furthest to the right and left are the working cords, and they will be the same color.
+When you tie a Square Knot with the two cords furthest to the right and left (working cords), the knot will be that color rather than a mixture of both.

-Step B: Bring the ends of the second cord down and under the folded area.
+Step 3: Bring the two halves of Cord B over the front of the dowel, and under the folded area.

-Make sure the ends stay to the right and left, beside the first knot.
+Make sure they stay to the right and left, beside the first knot.

 Have any comments about the Larks Head Knot?
 Contact Me.